cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 | `PROOFS`          | `1`                                                                       |
 {: title="Parameters for Prio3MultihotCountVec."}

-For this instance of Prio3, each measurement is a vector of true and false values, where the number of true values is bounded.
+For this instance of Prio3, each measurement is a vector of Boolean values, where the number of `True` values is bounded.
 This provides a functionality similar to Prio3Histogram except that more than one entry (or none at all) may be non-zero.
 This allows Prio3MultihotCountVec to be composed with a randomized response mechanism, like {{EPK14}}, for providing differential